Remora/Remora.Resonite.Sdk/README.md

 | NeosProjectType* | mod    | Yes         |
 | NeosTarget*      | client | Yes         |

-`NeosProjectType` can be set to either `plugin` or `mod`.
-In the latter case, a reference to `NeosModLoader` will be automatically added as well.
+`NeosProjectType` can be set to `plugin`, `mod`, or `standalone`.
+In the case of mods, a reference to `NeosModLoader` will be automatically added as well.

 `NeosTarget` can be set to either `client` or `headless`.
 The latter is for the server version of NeosVR which does not have any graphics, while the former is the normal version.

+`standalone` projects build freestanding executables instead of additions to the official NeosVR clients - this can be used to build tools and utilities that work with the NeosVR ecosystem outside of direct client interaction.

 ### Building
 The following properties are defined by the SDK.